montali/vrije-ai/Multi-Agent Systems/5 - Introduction to RL.md

 Monte Carlo methods introduce an idea of sampling to get approximations.
 When you have a function and want to compute the man under a distribution, you can either compute the integral, or sample and average (MC).
 When you look at this, something seems wrong: you'd expect to see $p$ also in sample points, but in the integral you're just weighing the function by the probability, while in the sampling the probability *reappears in the sampling*!

-You've fot a starting state, and you use the policy to generate an action.
+You've got a starting state, and you use the policy to generate an action.
 Along that path, you get rewards.

 If you want to compute Q, there's only one difference: you can pick your action, and then apply the policy.